FengQiaojun/TerrainMesh/mesh_init/README.md

 Use this to generate some initial meshes.
 Also re-sample the sparse depth to get a fixed-number of points there.

 **run_mesh_gt_depth.py**
 Initialize a super dense mesh as the groundtruth.
 We actually sample points to generate pointcloud as the groundtruth.

+**run_mesh_gt_depth_refine.py**
+Some have very large depth error so we try to refine it.